Questions, Answers and FAQs

 Q. When do I need to fill out a Single/Sole Source Justification?

-A. Whenever a contractor or independent contractor (services and custome products) is used and, In accordance with Institution policy, which has been mandated by Federal Auditors, any Contract for services valued at $10,000 or more which has not been competitively bid must be accompanied by the "Justification for Single or Urgent Purchases" form detailing the following:
+A. Whenever a contractor or independent contractor is used and, In accordance with Institution policy, which has been mandated by Federal Auditors, any procurement valued at $10,000 or more which has not been competitively bid (with the lowest bid selected) must be accompanied by the "Justification for Single or Urgent Purchases" form detailing the following:

 - The need.